The days of Universal Analytics are over.

 1. A model based on users and events

-The focus in GA4 is very much on users, with each interaction labeled as an event.
+GA4 on the other hand, comes out-of-the-box ready to collect additional data.
+The focus is very much on users, with each interaction labeled as an event.

 The change benefits marketers by allowing accurate tracking of user journeys across the web and mobile apps.
 In the old model, tracking is bound to URLs and interactions are grouped by time frame.